OceanGlidersCommunity/Nitrate_SOP/sections/nitrate_sensors_integration.md

 | OPUS  | 1/3 | <=8 | 5% +0.7 | 0.36 (3) | 2.1 | 1.3 (4) | 1.0 (5)  |
 | LoC  | 0.0002 (7 min) | 1.5 | 3 % for concentration range 5.63 to 44.43 (1) | 4 % for concentration range 5.63 to 44.43 (1) | 0.025 | 0.14 (2) |   |

-(1) from estimates of combined uncertainty estimated via the analysis of certified reference materials using 7 analysers (Birchill et al., 2019).
+(1) from estimates of combined uncertainty estimated via the analysis of certified reference materials using 7 analysers {cite}`Birchill2019`.

-(2) not a standard mode of operation for the LoC analyser, values are from a CTD trial deployment (Vincent et al., 2017).
+(2) not a standard mode of operation for the LoC analyser, values are from a CTD trial deployment {cite}`Vincent2018`.

 (3) It is unclear whether the OPUS’ accuracy and precision values given by the manufacturer use internal averaging of several spectra.
 The typical noise on CTDs was determined using single non-averaged spectra.